lakindu1234/portfolio/README.md

 # Portfolio

-Mainly Develop by HTML , CSS, JS with EMAIL. js with resoposive to all devices
+Mainly developed by HTML, CSS, JS, and EMAIL.
+JS with responsive to all devices